travis-ci/docs-travis-ci-com/user/build-matrix.md

 {: data-file=".travis.yml"}

-If you need the (sole) job from the matrix in such a case, too, add a blank job entry to the explicit list (as it would [inherit all values from the matrix](#explicitly-included-jobs-inherit-the-first-value-in-the-array) with no changes):
+If you need the (sole) job from the matrix in such a case, too, add a blank job entry with curly brackets to the explicit list (as it would [inherit all values from the matrix](#explicitly-included-jobs-inherit-the-first-value-in-the-array) with no changes):